 by Trevor Kimball,

-Check out our CBS status sheet to track the Tiffany network’s new series pickups, renewals, and cancellations.
+Check out our status sheets to track new TV series pickups, renewals, and cancellations.
 You can find lists of cancelled shows here.